 For many business owners, choosing a consultant is almost like shooting in the dark.
-According to a recent study, only 7% of businesses feel they know all the questions they should be asking when hiring a consultant.
+According to a recent study, only 7% of businesses feel they know all the questions to ask when hiring a consultant.

-In one respect, the process of choosing a consultant isn’t any different from purchasing other business services.
-First, you must identify a list of possible alternatives, then you send out requests for quotation (RFQ’s,) and possibly requests for additional information: known in the construction industry as requests for information (RFI’s.)
-Next — with the consultant — you need to target desired outcomes, define a scope of work, and agree on a project budget.
-Before negotiating a final agreement, remaining concerns on both sides are usually discussed, and the astute business owner will check references before selecting a consultant or consulting firm.
+The process of choosing a consultant isn’t any different from purchasing other business services.
+First, you must identify a list of potential service providers and send out requests for quotation (RFQ’s) … and then possibly requests for additional information, known as requests for information (RFI’s.)
+Next, with the consultant, you need to: (i) target desired outcomes, (ii) define a scope of work and (iii) agree on a project budget.
+Before negotiating a final agreement, remaining concerns on both sides are discussed and then references should be checked before selecting a consultant or consulting firm.

-Consider the following six-(6) categories as a checklist you can use to make sure you have been thorough in your due diligence.
-Choose a scale of one-(1) to ten-(10) and total the points earned for each category to evaluate consultants for your business.
+Consider the following questions, which are broken down into six-(6) categories, as a checklist you can use to make sure you have been thorough in your due diligence.
+Evaluate the candidates on each of the following questions using a scale of one-(1) to ten-(10) and total your score to quantify the consultant’s fit for your business.

 1. Knowledge Competence: What is the consultant’s educational background and experience ?
-How well does the consultant — or consulting firm — know your industry and the specific problems you are trying to solve ?
-Another question to ask is how well they know your marketplace – i.e., the political, legal, economic & tax environment, competitive forces, etc. To learn more about the consultant’s education and experience, you should review the consultant’s LinkedIn page, resume and/or firm’s statement of qualifications.
+How well does the consultant — or consulting firm — know your industry and the specific problems you are trying to solve ? and how well do they know your marketplace – i.e., the political, legal, economic & tax environment, competitive forces, etc. To learn more about the consultant’s education and experience, you should review the consultant’s LinkedIn page, and ask for their resume and/or firm’s statement of qualifications.

-4. Methods of Knowledge Transfer: Methods of knowledge transfer refer not only to the human element (the consultant’s communication skills and how they interact with managers and employees, for example,) but also how practical and “hands on” the consultant will be to ensure project alignment and attainment ?
-Key questions to ask yourself include: what is the demeanor of the consultant and how is his or her chemistry with your management team ?
+4. Methods of Knowledge Transfer: Methods of knowledge transfer refer not only to the human element (i.e., the consultant’s communication skills and how they interact with managers and employees,) but also how practical and “hands on” the consultant will be to ensure project alignment and attainment ?
+Key questions to ask here include: what is the demeanor of the consultant and how is his or her chemistry with your management team ?

-5. Performance Assurance: Does the consultant have any kind of performance guarantee ?
-How do they follow up after the project ? … and do they have a track record of success in similar situations ?
+5. Performance Assurance: Questions to ask to ensure that you get a substantial project ROI: Does the consultant have any kind of performance guarantee ?
+How do they follow up after the project ?
+And do they have a track record of success in similar situations ?

 6. Character & Ethics: Last, what do their past clients (references) have to say about them ?
 Do they have past legal issues, BBB complaints or negative Internet reviews ?

-Hiring the right consultant offers many benefits, including, the ability: (a) to solve business problems the business is unable to solve, (b) to introduce new ideas and industry best practices, (b) to be a catalyst for change — by circumventing organization dysfunctions, for example, (c) to improve employee morale, and (d) to get you where you want to be more quickly with respect to improved sales, cash flow, profits, quality, customer service, employee safety, more free time and better overall competitiveness in the marketplace.
+Hiring the right consltant offers many benefits including the ability to: (a) solve business problems the business is unable to solve, (b) introduce new ideas and industry best practices, (c) be a catalyst for change — by circumventing organization dysfunctions, for example, (d) improve employee morale, and (e) get you where you want to be more quickly with respect to the objectives of for the project, which could include improved sales, cash flow, profits, quality, customer service, productivity, employee safety, more free time and better overall competitiveness in the marketplace.

-[Jim anticipates earning his Certified Management Consultant (CMC) designation by the end of the year.
-Less than 1% of all management consultants worldwide are certified.]
+Jim earned his Certified Management Consultant (CMC) designation in June of 2019.
+Less than 1% of all management consultants worldwide are certified.